General dentistry is the primary branch of dentistry that focuses on general oral health.

 Root canals

 Eliminating bacteria from the infected root canal prevents the infection from spreading and preserves the natural tooth.
-It is practical and painless, allowing for efficient chewing, biting, and natural appearance.
+Despite their reputation, modern root canals are typically painless and highly effective.
+Once complete, your tooth will function normally for chewing and look natural.

 Your dentist will examine the tooth, apply a local anesthetic, make an opening in the crown, clean the pulp and root, fill the canals with a biocompatible substance, and seal them with adhesive cement.
 After the treatment, a crown or restoration is needed to protect and restore the tooth to full function.